mikaelpatel/Cosa/README.md

 Che Cosa?
 ====

-Object-oriented platform for Arduino.
-Class hierarchy for Pins, Watchdog and SPI to start with.
-Supports device drivers for additional hardware abstraction and event driven programming for low power.
-The Pins class hierarchy allows declaration of sketch pin typing and usage.
-The Pins classes captures the Arduino/AVR pin types; input, pullup, interrupt, output, analog and pwm.
-The watchdog is used as the basic timer.
-An SPI class allows both slave and master mode device drivers for hardware on the SPI bus.
-To demonstrate usage there are two drivers; ADXL345 Accelerometer and NRF24L01+ Transceiver.
-Please see example code.
+Cosa is an Object-oriented platform for Arduino.
+It contains a rich set of classes to support rapid prototyping of Internet-of-Things devices.
+A class overview may be found in the CLASS.txt file.
+A data streaming format is also defined; Ciao.
+This format encodes C/C++ language data types such as integer and floating pointer numbers into a binary format that may be used for a number of applications; tracing, remote procedure calls, etc. The format allows user defined data types to be defined and values exchanged without additional encoding.
+The stream header itself is a pre-defined serializable data type.

+Cosa supports the following AVR/Atmega328P internal hardware modules; all pin modes, interrupt pins, PWM, Watchdog, UART (transmit), SPI and TWI.
+The Watchdog is used as the primary even clock and allows low power event wait.

+The primary programming paradigm is object-oriented, state-machine/event driven.

+There is a large number of device drivers available for SPI, TWI and OneWire.
+A strict directory structure is used to organize the source code.
+Sub-directories are used for each driver type.
+Please check the class overview for a full list of drivers.
-To install download and move the Cosa directory to the Arduino cores directory within arduino itself, i.e., your-arduino-install-directory/hardware/arduino/cores/arduino.

-The examples should be moved to your sketchbook directory.
+To install download and move the Cosa directory to the Arduino cores directory within arduino itself, i.e., your-arduino-install-directory/hardware/arduino/cores/arduino.The examples should be moved to your sketchbook directory.

-Cosa classes are included with prefix, e.g. "Cosa/FileName.h"
+Cosa uses the Arduino IDL and build system.
+Cosa classes are included with prefix, e.g. "Cosa/FileName.h".
+It is possible to use both Arduino and Cosa functions together.
+Though in some cases the Cosa object may become inconsistent.

+Please note that documentation for each device driver hardware module may be found in the Cosa/references directory.

-For now the target architecture is Arduino based on Atmega328P; Arduino Uno, Nano, etc. Additional classes are planned; Timers, TWI, UART, etc. And more drivers for typical modules.
+For now the target architecture is Arduino based on Atmega328P; Arduino Uno, Nano, etc.

 The target of this project is to provide an efficient programming platform for rapid prototyping of "Internet-of-things"-devices.
+Unfortunately Cosa is not a beginners entry level programming platform.